 NIS2 is the updated version of the European Union’s Network and Information Security Directive.
 It aims to establish “a high common level of cybersecurity across the Union,” partly by providing technical and operational requirements for digital infrastructure and service providers.
 These include specific requirements for domain registration providers that impact registries, registrars, and resellers.

-This post aims to help our resellers understand how NIS2 will impact the domain industry and OpenSRS platform and what action will be required on your part.
+This post aims to help our resellers understand how NIS2 will impact the domain industry and OpenSRS platform, plus what action will be required on your part.
 The information here is not legal advice; you should consider whether you need to seek legal counsel to comply with local laws.
 We also want to draw attention to the fact that NIS2 includes specific requirements for hosting providers, which is a topic beyond the scope of this post.

 This post covers: